nemster/fund_manager/oracle/README.md

 ### Validators LSUs
 The oracle can ask a Validator about the LSU/XRD ratio.
+All of the LSUs from Validators active in epoch 266863 are supported.

 ### Single resource pools
 The oracle can ask a OneResourcePool (such as Defiplaza staking pools) the pool unit / staked coin ratio.